-Aesop (c.
-620–564 BCE) was an Ancient Greek fabulist, or story teller, credited with a number of fables now collectively known as Aesop’s Fables.
-Although his existence remains uncertain and no writings by him survive, numerous tales credited to him were gathered across the centuries and in many languages in a storytelling tradition that continues to this day.
-Many of the tales are characterized by animals and inanimate objects that speak, solve problems, and generally have human characteristics.
+Aesop was almost certainly a legendary figure.
+He was an ancient Greek storyteller, credited with passing down a number of fables known as Aesop’s Fables.
+None of his writings have survived, eventhough numerous tales were gathered across the centuries and in many languages in a storytelling tradition that continues to this day and are credited to him (Aesop’s Fables).
+Most of Aesop’s Fables are characterized by speaking animals and inanimate object that can solve problems, and in general show human emotions and characteristics.

-Scattered details of Aesop's life can be found in ancient sources, including Aristotle, Herodotus, and Plutarch.
-The earliest Greek sources, including Aristotle, indicate that Aesop was born around 620 BCE in Thrace at a site on the Black Sea coast which would later become the city Mesembria.
+Despite most scolars arguing that Aesop is most likely not a real person, there are some details of his life that can be found in ancient sources, including Aristotle, Herodotus, and Plutarch.
+The earliest Greek sources, including Aristotle, claim that Aesop was born around 620 BC in Thrace at a site on the Black Sea coast.